Yalantis/iOS-Guidelines/README.md

 - Organized .xcodeproj: files are grouped by layers (Presentation, Domain/Model, Infrastructure, etc), responsibilities (UI, Model, Logic, Vendor, etc), roles, etc. No flat structure allowed
 - Organized project folder: desirable but not required to keep file structure in sync with .xcodeproj
 - *One .m / .swift == One class*.
 No extra classes allowed
-- Localization is required even for case, when you have only one language.
-Therefore in future it worth nothing to add extra language
+- Localization is required even for the case, when you have only one language.
+Therefore adding extra language won't cause any difficulty in future
 - Images and other resources (.plist) should be grouped as well (i.e. $SRCROOT/Resources/Images/Common/, $SRCROOT/Resource/Assets/)

 ## File Structure (.m)